A Climate Smart Community –

 - City Hall

-These retrofits, which will be completed in the first half of 2019, will result in an estimated annual savings of more than $46,500 and more than 387,800 kWh savings.
+These retrofits, which were completed in the first half of 2019, will result in an estimated annual savings of more than $46,500 and more than 387,800 kWh savings.
 This is equal to the equivalent of the electricity use of 50 homes in one year.